janalexxxx/local-multiplayer-ar.github.io/Tutorials/00 Unity Code Architecture & Organization/README.md

 ## Observer Pattern
 ### Use the Observer Pattern to subscribe and unsuscribe to events inside different classes
 The Observer Pattern is an easy way for a class to get notified about events of another class.
 It can simply subscribe and unsubscribe to these events.
+This way it enables one-to-many communication.

 You have been using this pattern already in your `TouchManager` class, when you subscribed to the touch events of the `Lean.Touch` package: